brenoalvarenga/fitness-tracker/README.md

 # fitness-tracker
-A functional fitness tracker that can help you monitor progress, optimize workouts, and make data-driven decisions about your health journey.
+A functional fitness tracker to help monitor your progress, optimize workouts, and make data-driven decisions on your health journey.

+## Credits
+This project is based on the code-along video *Building a Fitness Tracker* by Bernd Schrooten on DataLab.